IQDevs/blog/_posts/2017-04-12-Rust for High-Level Programming Language Developers.markdown

 println!("{} {}", person.full_name.first_name, person.full_name.last_name);
 ```

 and you're probably seeing a problem here already.
 It would absolutely be tedious to use this approach to print out the full name of a person especially if you were to do this from multiple places in your program let alone the fact the way the print is done looks really primitive.
 There must be a different (perhaps, even, better) way you say.
 You bet there is.
 In fact, there not only is but are many ways you can go about handling this issue, which one of which would be the use of `traits`.
 A trait is a programmatical way of telling the compiler how to carry out specific functionalities during the build process.
-We're going to use one here to learn how to write our own further below.
+We're going to use one here and learn how to write our own further below.
 The trait we're about to use in a moment is called the `Debug` trait which basically sets out a specific printing layout for your defined `enum`, `struct` or what have you.

 If you simply add `#[derive(Debug)]` right on top of your `FullName` `struct` definition: i.e.: